joelhawksley/identity/talks/2021/slides.md

 - Martin Fowler, _Refactoring, Ruby Edition_

 ^ A common rule of abstraction is the Rule of Three.
-Which Martin Fowler describes as...
-READ QUOTE
+I like Martin Fowler's definition: READ QUOTE

 ^ Usually when we do something over and over again, we abstract it!